Supporting Independent Students

 At St Joseph's we seek to develop and support independent learners as they progress through the school and move on to GCSE, A-Level and beyond.

-We have developed two options to assist our students and parents:
+We have developed the following option to assist our students and parents:

 The reasons we have developed these resources is to provide students with the ability to work independently and the support for parents looking for guidance.
 Some possible scenarios include: